PolMine/GermaParl/cran-comments.md

 ## General remarks

-This is the initial submission of the GermaParl package.
-It is a data package with minimal functionality to download and augment that actual dataset (a ~1GB corpus).
+This is the initial submission of the 'GermaParl' package.
+It is a data package with essential functionality to download and augment that actual dataset (a ~1GB corpus).

 Once GermaParl is accepted by CRAN, my package "polmineR" can rely on the test data of the